 - Palpate to discern if swelling is due to bony enlargement, synovial thickening (firmness without fluctuance at joint margin) or effusion.
 If effusion is suspected, confirm it by testing for fluctuance or patellar tap in the knee joint.

 - Test the active and passive movements of the joint.
 Note if there is pain or crepitus for each.

 - If the affected joint is prosthetic, examine the skin carefully for evidence of abscess or sinus formation.

-- Don't forget to examine other joints that may be the cause of symptoms, eg hip causing knee symptoms.
-If the painful and surrounding joints are normal on examination, consider referral from another pain source, eg shoulder pain caused by cardiac/gallbladder pathology.
+- Don't forget to examine other joints that may be the cause of symptoms - eg, a hip causing knee symptoms.
+If the painful and surrounding joints are normal on examination, consider referral from another pain source - eg, shoulder pain caused by cardiac/gallbladder pathology.

 Drugs may cause arthritis due to their metabolic effects or as part of an idiosyncratic reaction.
 Intermittent hydrarthrosis is an unusual and rare benign condition which does not fit into the above classification.
 It causes regular and recurrent joint effusions, usually of the knee.
 It often affects peri-pubertal girls.

 Diagnosis is by exclusion and no definitive treatment except symptomatic relief is indicated.
-In children consider Osgood-Schlatter's disease if there is tenderness over the tibial tuberosity, or slipped upper femoral epiphysis if there is pain in one hip or knee (referred symptoms).
+In children consider Osgood-Schlatter disease if there is tenderness over the tibial tuberosity, or slipped capital femoral epiphysis if there is pain in one hip or knee (referred symptoms).